Rainyan/jump-to-audible-tabs/README.md

 ### Firefox
 * Download the add-on [from the AMO](https://addons.mozilla.org/en-US/firefox/addon/jump-to-audible-tabs/)
 ### Chrome/Chromium
-* [Currently unsupported](https://github.com/Rainyan/jump-to-audible-tabs/issues/1), but if you are a developer you may be able to load it manually by following [the dev docs](https://developer.chrome.com/docs/extensions/), and substituting Chromium specific calls with Polyfill.
+* There is currently no store page, but you can load the add-on manually [by following these docs](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).

 ## Usage
 ### Hotkeys